OlliV/bfree/README.md

 🚵free
 ======

-Bfree is an open source smart trainer software running entirely in a web browser.
-The app is using Web Bluetooth to connect to BLE sensors and a trainer.
-Currently the only trainer vendor supported is TACX.
+Bfree is an open source smart trainer software for indoor cycling running entirely in a web browser.
+The app uses Web Bluetooth to connect to BLE sensors and a trainer.

 No data is ever uploaded into any cloud service, and if such a features will be ever implemented it will be totally opt-in.
 All the date remains